 Having food sensitivities is a big responsibility and it takes a lot of will power.
 If you find yourself in these types of situations a lot, it might be time to reconsider who you hang out with, or reiterate to those people how important it is that you not consume gluten in any form.
 I have been lucky to have great friends who look out for me and never make a big deal out of it when I can't eat something.
 However, I have seen other "gluten free" students making poor choices, which saddens me.

 Remember that every time you "cheat" on your gluten free diet, you ruin a lot of the progress you have made in your health.
 In most cases, it takes your body a long time to heal from the gluten in your system, and permanent damage can be done if you don't adhere to your diet.
 Is that pizza or alcohol really worth lifelong damage?

 My advice is to accept that you're different and find ways to make yourself feel more included that don't put your health at risk.
 Make gf versions of foods you and your friends like to eat, when you go out to eat, make sure the restaurant has gf options, or eat ahead of time and just get something to drink.
-Lastly, if you choose to drink alcohol, which I don't suggest, be smart about it.
+Lastly, if you choose to drink alcohol, be smart about it.
 Find out what types of alcohol are gf and don't overdo it.
-I personally avoid alcohol completely and still have just as much fun sober being the "designated caffeinated friend."
+I personally avoid alcohol and still have just as much fun sober being the "designated caffeinated friend."

 College should be enjoyable and one of the best experiences of your life.
 Being gluten free shouldn't get in the way of that nor should it add a lot more stress.
 Stand up for your health and have fun at the same time, it isn't hard once you take the first steps.
 You can do it!